Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_k26/Ubuntu/README.md

 If an error occurs when you try to upload a package, an email will be sent to the email address associated to your account with the details in it.

-After a valid upload, the package will be available in a PRERELEASE repository for test and validation.
+After a valid upload, the package will be available in a STAGING repository for test and validation.
 The package will be published to STABLE repository when validation is done.
 [Send a mail to your Accelize FAE](mailto:support@accelize.com) to trigger the publication.

 # 3. Run the Application on the KV260 Starter Kit